-As a grief counselor, it is important to me to provide compassionate care and a safe, supportive environment for clients who are experiencing the pain of loss.
-This means an environment free of judgment or pressure to “move on” from grief.
-It is my hope that in our work together, clients feel supported and accompanied on their unique journey of grief and healing.
+My goal in grief counseling is to provide compassionate care and a supportive environment for clients experiencing the pain of loss.
+This means freedom from judgment or pressure to “move on” from grief.
+Grief looks and feels different for each person.
+It is my hope that through counseling you will feel seen, heard, supported and accompanied.

 Narrative therapy is a therapy modality developed by Michael White and David Epston in which the therapist assists the client in creating a new life narrative (story) based on the client’s strengths, skills, and values.
 I like to think of narrative therapy as a framework for harnessing the power of story for healing and for charting a new course based on your strengths.

 The loss of an animal companion (a pet, working animal, or other special animal in our lives) can cause intense grief.
 The time leading up to the loss can also be very challenging, such as when an animal is sick or aging and death is nearing.
 It is an honor to be able to provide support to clients as they navigate the loss of an important animal in their life.